Chapter Sixty Nine IV

 A half dozen trucks screech up, two fire trucks, men get out in hazmat suits.
 Down the road, sirens wail, lights flash, the crowd of EMTs, cops and the fire department is stopped a mile from the scene.
 They are informed a hazardous waste unit of a federal agency is handling the burn, spraying so much water it seems like they’d been instructed to wash away anything recognizable as evidence.

 The local police captain was instructed to turn the investigation over to an unexplained sub-agency of the Department of Homeland Security.
-A team of official looking vans, trucks and the two fire trucks arrived before the locals, guys with DHS jackets, FBI caps, every initial known to man.
+A team of official looking vans, trucks and the two fire trucks arrived before the locals, guys with DHS jackets, FBI caps, DEA, ICE, maybe even the CIA and the DOD, every acronym known to man.

 A huge black commando, in camo gear with a Major’s rank, thanks the locals for their assistance and says his ‘team’ has the scene locked down.
 They are all legitimate, well sort of.
-They are all military, impersonating FBI, DHS and NSA.
-They are all also under orders to bag the bodies and take them to a place to be turned into dust.
+They are all military, impersonating the other three letter tribes, under orders to bag the bodies and take them to a place to be turned into dust.

 They are Special Forces combat teams.
 They get orders, they follow them, go home.
 The local authorities are so far out of their league they have no idea what the game is.
 And, truth be told, the local captain is happy to be relieved of the mess.
 As far as he knows, an empty house burned down due to a faulty propane tank.
 There are serious questions about what materials were being stored there.
 The local authorities do the usual moaning and groaning, the lower level guys are happy to be sent home.
 What had looked like a long night turned into a ride in a truck.
 No mess to clean up, no burned bodies to be bagged, no next of kin to notify.